Price plummets 70%: How the AI computing power rental bubble burst?

 Author: Eugene Cheah

-Compiled by: J1N, Techub News
+Translation: J1N, Techub News

-The decline in AI computing costs will spark a wave of innovation among startups utilizing low-cost resources.
+The decline in AI computing power costs will spark a wave of innovation among startups utilizing low-cost resources.

-A Brief History of the AI Race
+A Brief History of the AI Competition

 The price of GPU computing power skyrocketed, with the initial rental price of H100 around $4.70 per hour, peaking at over $8.
 This was due to project founders needing to train their AI models quickly to secure the next round of funding and persuade investors.